Back to All Posts

 1. It stimulates the mind.
-Older adults, who are often retired and tend to spend less time socializing than they did when they were younger, can easily fall into the monotony of a daily routine.
-Creative writing breaks seniors out of that mental rut by simply requiring them to think more deeply about what they’re doing.
+Older adults who are often retired and tend to spend less time socializing than when they were younger can easily fall into the monotony of a daily routine.
+Creative writing breaks seniors out of that mental rut by requiring them to think more deeply about what they’re doing.

 2. It’s an emotional outlet.
 Many senior loved ones feel isolated and alone when they aren’t socializing with family and friends frequently.
-Creative writing exercises provide a way for them to express their feelings instead of keeping them bottled up inside.
+So one of the benefits of creative writing exercises is that it allows them to express their feelings instead of keeping them bottled up inside.
 This can be especially helpful for those older adults with memory issues that cause them frustration, anxiety and fear.
 Not only does committing their thoughts to paper give seniors a way to address their emotional needs, but completing a writing project can provide them with a sense of pride and accomplishment.

 3. It can stir the memory.
 Thinking creatively often causes us to deeply examine our thoughts and experiences, which can lead to the rediscovery of long-forgotten memories and refresh our recollections of things that might otherwise be forgotten.